CSC-510/ResearchBounties/README.md

 To be considered for credit, you must submit your proposed solution as a pull request.
 Put your code in `unityid/bountyname`.

-### Bounties (1 point each)
+### Bounties

-* **Star-Index**: Create a service that can compute a metric called the `star-index`, which is like [h-index](https://en.wikipedia.org/wiki/H-index), but for stars on a developers's github repos.
+* **Star-Index**: (0.5 points) Create a service that can compute a metric called the `star-index`, which is like [h-index](https://en.wikipedia.org/wiki/H-index), but for stars on a developers's github repos.
 You can use the github api.
 Desired language: node.js